Customize Classic Universal Login Experience

 Show only specific login methods

-To learn more about customizing and configuring the Lock widget, see Lock Configuration Guide.
+To learn more about customizing and configuring the Lock widget, see Lock Configuration Options.

 If you want to significantly change the login page, you can use the Custom Login Form template as a guide.
 It will show you how to get the values you need with the Auth0.js SDK, then you can modify the style and layout however you would like.
 Just remember that any CSS customization must be inline because there is no option to host a separate CSS file in your Auth0 tenant.